travis-ci/docs-travis-ci-com/user/build-configuration.md

 * In Leiningen 1.x, via [lein-multi plugin](https://github.com/maravillas/lein-multi)
 * In upcoming Leiningen 2.0, via Leiningen Profiles

-If you are interested in testing against multiple Clojure releases, you can use these Leiningen features and it will work without special support on the Travis side.
+If you are interested in testing against multiple Clojure releases, you can use these Leiningen features and it will work without special support on the Travis CI side.

 Learn more in our [Clojure guide](/user/languages/clojure/).